workingraf/decisiv_test/README.md

 2. On the test pdf the VIN 'INKDLUOX33R385016' appears twice.
 If I may, I would suggest adding this vin '1M8GDM9XKP042788'  in place of one of the repetitions, it is a valid VIN with an 'X' as the checksum digit.

-3. Altough the provided NHTSA decoder fails at the VIN 'JBDCUB16857005393' which is a correction of the vin 'JBDCUB16657005393' provided on the test, because the manufacturer isn't able to import sale in the US, it is indeed a valid VIN.
+3. Altough the provided NHTSA decoder fails at the VIN 'JBDCUB16857005393' which is a correction of the vin 'JBDCUB16657005393' provided on the test(manufacturer isn't able to import sale in the US) it is indeed a valid VIN.
+Here is another NHTSA page who checks the check_digit and the overall structure of a VIN https://vpic.nhtsa.dot.gov/decoder/CheckDigit/Index/5yj3e1eaxhf000316.

 4. This was a pretty fun test to do.

 ## Bonus activities: